-Once the pot is no longer simmering, slowly whisk the cornstarch slurry into the gravy a little at a time.
+- Once the pot is no longer simmering, slowly whisk the cornstarch slurry into the gravy a little at a time.
 Going slow will ensure that no clumps form.

 - The gravy will begin to thicken as soon as the cornstarch is whisked in.
-Put the pot back on the stove and return to a simmer until thickened.
+Put the pot back on the stove and return to a simmer for an additional 3 minutes.

-Arrange the potatoes and carrots in a roasting dish with the cauliflower in the center.
+- Arrange the potatoes and carrots in a roasting dish with the cauliflower in the center.
 Be careful not to overcrowd the dish.

-- Place the cauliflower upside-side-down and pour 1/3 cup of the gravy into it.
+- Place the cauliflower upside-down and pour 1/3 cup of the gravy into it.
 Give it a good shake to distribute the gravy.
-Place back right-up-side up and brush more gravy on the top.

-Add 1/4 cup of vegetable stock to the bottom of the dish (this will help steam the veggies.)
-Pour a little gravy over top the potatoes and carrots, as well.
+- Add 1/2 cup of vegetable stock to the bottom of the dish (this will help steam the veggies.)

-Cover the dish tightly with a lid or aluminum foil and bake for 40 minutes, brushing the cauliflower with more gravy halfway through.
+- Cover the dish tightly with a lid or aluminum foil and bake for 40 minutes, brushing the cauliflower with more gravy halfway through.

-Uncover the cauliflower roast and brush more gravy on.
-Bake for another 30 minutes, brushing with more gravy halfway again.
+- Uncover the cauliflower roast and brush more gravy on.
+Bake for another 30 minutes (uncovered), brushing with more gravy halfway again.